-More generally, this paper adds to our growing understanding of the ways religions influence economic behaviour.
-It builds upon and supports existing evidence (Johnson et al., 2013; Preston and Ritter, 2013; DeBono et al., 2017) that the effects of religions are complex and multifaceted.
-It appears that not only can the impact on economic behaviour of believing in a religion differ from that of belonging to the religion (Preston and Ritter, 2013), but also that the behavioural impacts of belief depend upon which particular element of it is salient.
-This is consistent with the findings of studies by Johnson et al. (2013) and DeBono et al. (2017), which indicated different effects of different God-concepts.
+More generally, this paper adds to our understanding of the ways religions influence economic behaviour, and thus contributes to a growing academic debate on the economics of religious 'believing and belonging' (McCleary and Barro, 2019).
+It builds upon and supports existing evidence (Johnson et al. 2013; Preston and Ritter 2013; DeBono et al. 2017; Hoffmann et al. 2019) that the effects of religions are complex and multifaceted.
+It appears that not only can the impact on economic behaviour of believing in a religion differ from that of belonging to the religion (Preston and Ritter 2013), but also that the behavioural impacts of belief depend upon which particular element of it is salient.
+The increased charitable giving resulting from the Jesus concept, but not the God concept, is consistent with the hypothesis of positive effects on pro-sociality stemming from the particular association with Jesus of kindness and compassion.
+These effects, perhaps, emerged strongly in this study because of the particular emphasis on moral consideration in the language used when priming the belief concepts.
+Additionally, it may be that Christians are particularly affected by what they believe Jesus would approve of, because they feel a stronger personal relationship with Jesus than with God.
+It should be noted, however, that the bulk of the charitable gains from priming Jesus occurred on donations to the general charity, rather than the LGBTQ one; this indicates the positive impact of the Jesus concept on pro-sociality is diminished in the presence of needy recipients whose lifestyles are not approved by Christianity, thereby limiting its power as a societally beneficial force.

+These results support the growing evidence that differential effects can result from different God-concepts (Johnson et al., 2013; DeBono et al., 2017) and different religious ideas (Hoffmann et al., 2019).
 However, further research is needed for a fuller understanding of how alternative God-concepts determine economic behaviour.
-This is particularly the case given that, whereas in the current study the more benevolent God-concept yielded the more societally optimal behaviour (increased charitable giving), in DeBono et al. (2017) the more punishing God-concept yielded it (in the form of more honest behaviour).
+This is particularly the case given that, whereas in the current study the more benevolent God-concept yielded the more societally optimal behaviour (increased charitable giving), in DeBono et al. the more punishing God-concept yielded it (in the form of more honest behaviour).